Basic Usage

 Getting Started

-provides a simple interface for recording audio in your React applications.
+The react-audio-recorder-hook provides a simple interface for recording audio in your React applications.
 Here’s a basic example showing how to use the hook:

 import React from 'react';import { useReactAudioRecorder } from 'react-audio-recorder-hook';